Dear Shareholders,

 12. PARTICULARS OF EMPLOYEES AND RELATED DISCLOSURES:

-In terms of the proviso to Section 136(1) of the Act, the report is being sent to all members, excluding the statement with respect to employees employed throughout the year and employees employed for part of the year who were in receipt of remuneration in excess of limits prescribed under Section 197 (12) of the Act read with Rule 5(2) and (3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014.
-The statement is available for inspection in physical mode at the Registered Office by any member on request.
-Shareholders can inspect the same up to the date of AGM, by sending requisition to the Company at secretarial? ashikagroup.com.
-Any shareholder interested in obtaining a copy of the said Annexure may write to the Company Secretary & Compliance Officer in this regard.
+In terms of the proviso to Section 136(1) of the Act, this Report is being sent to all Members, excluding the statement with respect to employees employed throughout the year and employees employed for part of the year who were in receipt of remuneration in excess of limits prescribed under Section 197(12) of the Act, read with Rule 5(2) and (3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014.

-13. DETAILS OF SUBSIDIARY / JOINT VENTURES / ASSOCIATE COMPANIES:
+13. DETAILS OF SUBSIDIARY/JOINT VENTURES/ASSOCIATE COMPANIES:

-14. AUDITORS STATUTORY AUDITORS
+14. AUDITORS

-M/s.
-DMKH & Co, Statutory Auditors have issued Audit Reports with unmodified opinion on the Standalone Financial Statements of the Company for the Financial Year ended 31st March, 2024.
-The Notes on the Financials Statements referred to in the Audit Report are self-explanatory and therefore, do not call for any further explanation or comments from the Board under Section 134(3)(f) of the Companies Act, 2013.
+Audit Reports with an unmodified opinion on the Standalone Financial Statements of the Company for the FY ended 31st March, 2025.
+The Notes on the Financial Statements referred to in the Audit Report are self-explanatory and, therefore, do not call for any further explanation or comments from the Board under Section 134(3) (f) of the Companies Act, 2013.

 SECRETARIAL AUDITORS:

+The Secretarial Audit Report does not contain any qualifications, reservations, or adverse remarks.
+The Secretarial Auditors have confirmed that your Company has complied with the applicable laws and that there are adequate systems and processes in your Company, commensurate with its size and scale of operations, to monitor and ensure compliance with the applicable laws.
 During the year under review, neither the Statutory Auditors nor the Secretarial Auditors have reported to the Audit Committee of the Board, under Section 143(12) of the Act, any instances of fraud committed against the Company by its officers or employees, the details of which would need to be mentioned in this Report.

-15. VIGIL MECHANISM / WHISTLE BLOWER POLICY:
+15. VIGIL MECHANISM/WHISTLE BLOWER POLICY:

-The said policy is available on the website of the Company www.ashikagroup.com and can be accessed at the link https://ashikagroup.com/pdf/policies/ACCL-2022-03-Vigil- Mechanism-Policy.pdf
+The said Policy is available on the website of the Company www.ashikagroup.com and can be accessed at the link https://assets.ashikagroup. com/ACCL-2022-03-Vigil-Mechanism-Policy.pdf.
+Further, no complaints were reported under the Vigil Mechanism during the year under review.

 16. RISK MANAGEMENT FRAMEWORK:

-Risk is an integral and unavoidable component of business.
-Though risks cannot be eliminated, an effective risk management program ensures that risks are reduced, avoided, mitigated or shared.
-Your Company has in place a mechanism to identify, assess, monitor and mitigate various risks associated with the business of the Company.
+Your Company has in place a mechanism to identify, assess, monitor, and mitigate various risks associated with the business of the Company.
 Major risks identified by the business and functions, if any, are systematically addressed through mitigating actions on a continuing basis.

-The Company has constituted a Risk Management Committee (RMC) in terms of Scale Based Regulation Regulatory Framework for NBFCs introduced by RBI dated 22nd October, 2021.
-Further, in line with the RBI guidelines for Asset Liability Management (ALM) system for NBFCs, the Company also has an Asset Liability Committee, which meets as and when required, to review the risk tolerance/limits set by board and company adheres to the same and further looks into the implementation of liquidity risk management strategy.
+In line with the RBI guidelines for Asset Liability Management (ALM) system for NBFCs, the Company also has an Asset Liability Committee, which meets as and when required to review the risk tolerance/limits set by the Board.
+The Company adheres to the same and further looks into the implementation of the liquidity risk management strategy.

-A systematic approach has been adopted that originates with the identification of risk, categorization and assessment of identified risks, evaluating effectiveness of existing controls and building additional controls to mitigate risks and monitoring the residual risks.
-In the opinion of the Board, there are no material elements of risks threatening the existence of the Company.
+A systematic approach has been adopted that begins with the identification of risks, categorisation and assessment of identified risks, evaluating the effectiveness of existing controls, and building additional controls to mitigate risks, followed by monitoring of residual risks.

 17. CORPORATE SOCIAL RESPONSIBILITY:

-Corporate Social Responsibility forms an integral part of your Companys business activities.
-The Company carries out its corporate social responsibility initiatives not just in letter but also in spirit.
-In terms of Section 135 of the Act read with the Companies (Corporate Social Responsibility Policy) Rules, 2014 ("CSR Rules"), the Board of Directors have constituted a Corporate Social Responsibility (CSR) Committee and in light of your Companys philosophy of being a responsible corporate citizen, the Board of Directors adopted a CSR Policy which lays down the principles and mechanism for undertaking various projects / programs as part of Companys CSR activities.
+In terms of Section 135 of the Companies Act, 2013 read with the Companies (Corporate Social Responsibility Policy) Rules, 2014 ("CSR Rules"), the Board of Directors has constituted a Corporate Social Responsibility (CSR) Committee.
+In line with your Companys philosophy of being a responsible corporate citizen, the Board of Directors adopted a CSR Policy, which lays down the principles and mechanism for undertaking various projects/programmes as part of the Companys CSR activities.

-Details of the composition of the CSR Committee and brief details of the CSR Policy have been provided in the Corporate Governance Report which is annexed to and forms an integral part of this Boards Report.
-The Annual Report on CSR activities, in terms of Section 135 of the Companies Act, 2013 (the Act) and the Rules framed there-under, is annexed to this report (Annexure III).
+The Annual Report on CSR activities, in terms of Section 135 of the Companies Act, 2013 ("the Act") and the Rules framed thereunder, is annexed to this Report (Annexure IV).

 18. MATERIAL CHANGES AND COMMITMENTS, IF ANY, AFFECTING THE FINANCIAL POSITION

-19. SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURT OR TRIBUNALS IMPACTING THE GOING CONCERN STATUS AND COMPANYS OPERATIONS IN FUTURE:
+19. SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURT OR TRIBUNALS IMPACTING THE GOING CONCERN STATUS AND COMPANYS OPERATIONS IN THE FUTURE:

 20. INTERNAL FINANCIAL CONTROL SYSTEM AND THEIR ADEQUACY:

-The Board of Directors of your company have adopted procedures for ensuring the orderly and efficient conduct of its business, including adherence to your Companys policies, safeguarding of its assets, prevention and detection of frauds and errors, accuracy and completeness of the accounting records and timely preparation of reliable financial disclosures.
+The Board of Directors of your Company has adopted procedures for ensuring the orderly and efficient adherence to your Companys policies, safeguarding of its assets, prevention and detection of frauds and errors, accuracy and completeness of accounting records, and the timely preparation of reliable financial The details in respect of internal financial controls and their adequacy are included in the Management Discussion and Analysis, which forms part of this Report.

 21. PARTICULARS OF LOANS, GUARANTEES OR INVESTMENTS UNDER SECTION 186 OF COMPANIES ACT 2013

-The Company, being an NBFC registered with the RBI and engaged in the business of making investment in securities and giving loans in ordinary course of its business, is exempt from complying with the provisions of Section 186 of the Companies Act, 2013 ("Act") with respect to Loans & Investments.
+The Company, being an NBFC registered with the RBI and engaged in the business of making investments in securities and giving loans in the ordinary course of its business, is exempt from complying with the provisions of Section 186 of the Companies Act, 2013 ("the Act") with respect to Loans & Investments.
 Accordingly, the disclosures of the Loans & Investments given as required under the aforesaid section have not been made in this Boards Report.

 22. DEPOSITS:

-Your company being a non- deposit taking NBFC, has not accepted any deposit from public pursuant to the provisions of Non-Banking Financial Companies (Acceptance of Public Deposits) (Reserve Bank) Directions, 2016.
+Your company, being a non- deposit taking NBFC, has not accepted any deposit from public pursuant to the provisions of Non-Banking Financial Companies (Acceptance of Public Deposits) (Reserve Bank) Directions, 2016.

-23. PARTICULARS OF CONTRACTS/ TRANSACTIONS / ARRANGEMENTS WITH RELATED PARTIES:
+23. PARTICULARS OF CONTRACTS/ TRANSACTIONS/ARRANGEMENTS WITH RELATED PARTIES:

-All the related party transactions that were entered into during the year were on an arms length basis and in ordinary course of business.
-Further, there are no transactions to be reported under Section 188 (1) of the Act.
-Accordingly, the disclosure of Related Party Transactions as required in terms of Section 134(3)(h) of the Act read with Rule 8 of the Companies (Accounts) Rules, 2014 in Form AOC -2 is not applicable for this year.
+All the Related Party Transactions entered into during the year were on an arms length basis and in the ordinary course of business.
+Further, there were no transactions to be reported under Section 188(1) of the Act crossing the materiality limit.
+Accordingly, the disclosure of Related Party Transactions as required in terms of Section 134(3) (h) of the Act, read with Rule 8 of the Companies (Accounts) Rules, 2014, in Form AOC-2, is not applicable for this year.

 24. CORPORATE GOVERNANCE REPORT: